-For Spring Data Repository interface implement the RevisionRepository interface for revision fetching.
+For the Spring Data Repository interface implement the RevisionRepository interface for revision fetching.

 Adding user principal information in Entity Audits:

-If we are using Spring security, we can also track the changes made by user, using AuditAware interface.
+If we are using Spring security, we can also track the changes made by the user, using the AuditAware interface.

 For tracking the user changes need to annotate 2 of entity fields with @LastModifiedBy,@CreatedBy to track the changes.

 And the values for these fields will be set by AuditAware interface implementation.

 We need to create one bean of the AuditAware which is the implementation of this interface and provide the bean reference to @EnableJpaAuditing annotation as an argument.

 Similar to @LastModifiedBy, @CreatedBy annotation, we have @CreatedDate, @LastModifiedDate annotations for tracking creation and modified dates.

 As a best practice, move all these common fields to the base entity class and every Entity class must be extended this base entity class and it needs to be annotated with @MappedSuperClass annotation.